Oryctini

 Oryctini is a tribe of beetles in the Dynastinae (family Scarabaeidae).

 This tribe perhaps best describes the term "rhinoceros beetles" and includes important pest species in the type genus Oryctes.
 However, the name may also be applied to genera in the Phileurini and related tribes.

+Members of the tribe Oryctini are large, strongly build beetles with a thick cuticle.
+The adults are typically between 25 and 60 mm long and most often dark brown to black.
+The size and also the structures on the head and pronotum of males can depend on the suitability of the breeding medium where the larvae develop.

+More specifically, the members of the tribe can be separated from other tribes of dynastid beetles by a combination of features.
+The most important ones are: